Tragedy can hit anyone, anywhere, at any time. This article is about three techniques to help your child with autism recover after a tragedy.

 Neuroscience explains that smelling a pleasant aroma has an immediate effect on the brain.
 It does not change what happened or the size of the trauma, but it helps gradually to compensate for and possibly even rebuild what the trauma destroyed.

 It helps your child find joy in what is there for him.

 Have a vial of essential oil available and visible in the house.
 Bring it to the nose of your child.

-No one goes through life without meeting tragedy but children with autism have less capacities to recover well.
-Using those sensory motor enrichment techniques will help you help your child move out of the trauma.
+No one goes through life without meeting tragedy but children with autism have less capacity to recover well.
+Using these Sensory Enrichment techniques will help you help your child to move out of the trauma.